viktorgoncharov/comparus-solution/README.md

 # LongMap Solution

-In result of considering the task, I assumed the following primary requirements:
+Because requirements regarding performance and memory conflicts each other, I identificated the following primary requirements:
 * it should not use any known Map implementations;
 * it should use as less memory as possible

 And secondary:
 * it should have adequate performance;

-The solution implements a map which contains number of buckets.
+The solution implements a map which contains number (1000) of buckets.
 Every bucket can contain a single value, list up to 10 items or AVL tree to keep more than 10 values.
 The picture below shows the solution in principle.